What is LENR Research? (LENR FAQs)

 • LENRs may aid in transporting water great distances to irrigate barren lands to support agriculture for nations that are experiencing famine.

-• LENRs may provide unlimited quantities of drinking water, which in some countries is more precious than oil, by providing an improved method for desalinization of ocean water.
+• LENRs may be useful to produce drinking water, which in some countries is more precious than oil, by providing an improved method for desalinization of ocean water.

 • LENRs may enable new modes of transportation using magnetic levitation technology and transportation with previously unimaginable fuel efficiency.